 Analysis of route spacing standards compliance is completed using route lines derived from GTFS data from a representative week in fall 2019 and fall 2020.
 Individual analyses are conducted for core local routes in Market Area I and supporting local routes in Market Area I for both periods.
 To do so, buffers are created around each route line using geographic information system (GIS) software.
 For example, a half-mile buffer (half of the one-mile spacing standard) is created around all core local routes.
 Any areas left out of the buffer areas would not meet the spacing standard for core local routes in Market Area I. For each of the two analyses, the buffer coverage area is overlaid against census block groups in order to compare between demographic area types (i.e., BIPOC areas versus non-BIPOC areas; see Demographic Area Types).
-The proportion of BIPOC areas meeting the route spacing standard is compared to the proportion of non-BIPOC areas meeting the standard, and likewise for low-income versus non-low-income areas.
+The proportion of BIPOC areas meeting the route spacing standard, and likewise for low-income versus non-low-income areas.